Learning Italian is usually pretty simple compared to say, German with its crazy mass of rules, or a language with a different script, like Mandarin.

 This list of Italian irregular verbs is far from complete.
 There are, unfortunately, quite a few that didn’t make it on this list.
 And of course some other verbs behave bit strangely, such as Italian reflexive verbs.

-So, for now, keep making daily contact with the language by immersing yourself in Italian through stories, podcasts and movies.
+So, for now, keep making daily contact with the language by immersing yourself in Italian through short stories in Italian, Italian podcasts and Italian movies on Netflix.